DaTingYeQing/Blender-ai-geometry-nodes/README.md

 After one skill finishes its task, the AI will load the next skill by itself; it does not load all of them at once (occasionally it does, but that is rare).
 Also, sometimes after finishing one skill the AI may fail to load the next one (this happened in my testing, but it is also rare).

 ## Tool descriptions
+>（These are nothing more than thin wrappers around the tool calls; all the real backend logic lives in the Python files.）

 ### blender_math.ts